adrian154/blog/blogposts/tls.md

 </div>
 </div>

-The second session ticket is omitted since it is pretty much the same as this one.
+Session tickets are single-use only, so upon initiating a new session some TLS implementations will send two tickets to give the client some added flexibility.
+The second session ticket is omitted since it is pretty much the same as the first one in structure.

 # Application Key Calculation